Omar Holness

 Holness played college soccer in the United States before being drafted by Major League Soccer outfit Real Salt Lake in 2016.
-He also played for USL team Bethlehem Steel before joining Darlington in 2019.
+He also played for USL team Bethlehem Steel before joining English club Darlington in 2019.
+He later played for Bath City and Gloucester City in England and Jaro in Finland before returning to English football with Hednesford Town in 2024.
 In international football, he played for Jamaica at youth levels and has been capped five times for the senior team.

-Career
+College and club career

 College and amateur

 On 22 May 2013, it was announced that Holness committed to the University of North Carolina.
 In his first season with the Tar Heels, he made 20 appearances and finished the year with two goals and three assists.
-One of his two goals came on 21 November in a 1-0 win over the University of South Florida in the first round of the NCAA Tournament.
+One of his two goals came on 21 November in a 1–0 win over the University of South Florida in the first round of the NCAA Tournament.

 Holness also spent time with Portland Timbers U23s in the USL Premier Development League.

-Club career
+Professional club career

 Real Salt Lake

 Holness was drafted in the first round of the 2016 MLS SuperDraft (5th overall) by Real Salt Lake.